Bedtime Routine for Toddlers: What Actually Works

 - Goodnight ritual: A consistent, brief goodbye — saying goodnight to stuffed animals, a short rhyme, a kiss and hug — signals that the routine is ending and it is time to sleep.

-- Lights out: Aim for the same time each night.
-Even a 15-minute variation in sleep timing can disrupt a toddler's internal clock.
+- Lights out at the same time each night: Even a 15-minute variation in sleep timing can disrupt a toddler's internal clock over time.

 Many families use a show or tablet time as part of winding down — and the research on this is nuanced.
 The main concern is not screen time itself but content that is exciting or interactive, which raises alertness right before sleep.
 If screens are part of your evening, moving them earlier in the routine (before bath) tends to work better than right before lights out.